Przejdź do treści głównej

 }

-Next.js optimizes for Core Web Vitals out of the box – the metrics Google uses for search ranking.
-But you can do even more to squeeze every millisecond of performance.
+Next.js optimizes for Core Web Vitals out of the box (the metrics Google uses for search ranking).
+But there's more you can do to get the best possible performance.

-• Automatic Code Splitting – only load JavaScript needed for current page
+• Automatic code splitting -- only loads the JavaScript needed for the current page

-• Route Prefetching – preload pages in viewport before user clicks
+• Route prefetching -- preloads pages visible in viewport before the user clicks

-• Script Optimization – control loading strategy for third-party scripts
+• Script optimization -- control when third-party scripts load

 Use next/image for automatic optimization: